 If there is a refund due to the student and tuition was paid by credit card, the credit card account will be credited.
 If tuition was paid by cash or check, a refund check will be mailed to the student's address of record.
 Refunds will not be issued for amounts of less than $5.

 Applying for and receiving financial aid is a multistep process.
-For a detailed explanation, visit the financial aid checklist at www.uaa.alaska.edu/financialaid/checklist.cfm.
-For more information on financial aid, call (907) 786-1480 or visit the University Center One Stop.
+For detailed instructions on how to apply, visit the financial aid checklist at www.uaa.alaska.edu/financialaid/checklist.cfm.
+For more information on financial aid, call the Office of Student Information at (907) 786-1480 or visit us at the University Center.

 Financial aid is available to qualified students at UAA.
 Financial aid is any grant, scholarship, loan, tuition assistance or employment opportunity with the express purpose of assisting students with educational-related expenses.
 Financial aid is available only to degree-seeking students enrolled in eligible programs.
 Not all certificates are eligible programs.
 Non-degree-seeking students are not eligible for financial aid.

 Financial aid funding comes primarily from four sources: the federal government, state government, colleges and universities, and private organizations.
 Descriptions of the aid programs, eligibility requirements, application procedures and award amounts are outlined on the Office of Student Financial Assistance website at www.uaa.alaska.edu/financialaid.
 Additional financial aid resources are available at www.studentaid.ed.gov and www.acpe.alaska.gov.
 Information about UAA Scholarships is available at www.uaa.alaska.edu/scholarships.